PastIn Person

 Retired Circuit Judge at Tenth Judicial Circuit of Florida

 Ralph Artigliere retired as a Circuit Judge from Florida’s Tenth Circuit to teach and write.
-He graduated from the United States Military Academy and the University of Florida Law School with high honors, and served as a trial lawyer for 24 years before his appointment to the bench.
+He graduated from the United States Military Academy and the University of Florida Law School with high honors, and served as a 24-year trial lawyer before his appointment to the bench.

 Hon.
 Robert L. McGahey